OANDA Is Recommended For Intermediate Forex Trading

 What Is Leverage?

-However, Forex brokers introduced the concept the concept of leveraged trading as a way of enabling smaller traders to benefit from trading currency by allowing them to control a larger capital exposure.
+However, Forex brokers introduced the concept of leveraged trading as a way of enabling smaller traders to benefit from trading currency by allowing them to control a larger capital exposure.
 In trading currency, leverage is presented as a ratio and the amount of leverage available for a trader varies from one broker to another.
 Leveraged trading not only increases the potential for traders to rake in greater returns but also heightens the potential to make more significant losses.
 So it is important one understands the risks involved before deciding to trade.

 Advantages Of Trading Currency